IgorJakovljevic/crypto-exchange/README.md

 The root URL for WebSocket access https://ws.crypto.com

 All requests must be made via HTTPS protocol.
-For `POST` requests, the `Content-Type` in the request must be `application/x-www-form-urlencoded`.
+For `POST` and `DELETE` requests, the `Content-Type` in the request must be `application/x-www-form-urlencoded`.

 ## <span id="generate-key">Generate the API Key</span>